Mental Health Facilities in Kansas

 Edwards County Hosp And Healthcare - Kinsley, KS

-Guidance Center Jefferson County - Oskaloosa, KS
+Guidance Center - Leavenworth, KS

-Guidance Center Jefferson County is a mental health facility in Oskaloosa, KS, located at 1102 Walnut Street, 66066 zip code area.
-Guidance Center Jefferson County provides telemedicine/telehealth and outpatient treatment.
-Guidance Center Jefferson County provides couples/family therapy, dialectical behavior therapy and trauma therapy to seniors 65 or older, adults and children / adolescents.
-Guidance Center Jefferson County also supports clients referred from the court/judicial system, seniors or older adults and military families.
-Additional services offered by Guidance Center Jefferson County consist of mentoring/peer support/consumer-run services, supported housing and court-ordered outpatient treatment.
+Guidance Center is a mental health treatment clinic in Leavenworth, Kansas, located at 500 Limit Street, in the 66048 zip code.
+Guidance Center provides telemedicine/telehealth and outpatient treatment.
+Guidance Center provides trauma therapy, activity therapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
+Guidance Center also supports children/adolescents with serious emotional disturbance, veterans and people with PTSD.
+Additional services provided by Guidance Center consist of court-ordered outpatient treatment, family psychoeducation and supported housing.

 Family Conservancy - Kansas City, KS

 Family Conservancy is a mental health clinic in Kansas City, KS, located at 5424 State Avenue, in the 66102 zip code.
 Family Conservancy provides outpatient treatment.
-Family Conservancy offers couples/family therapy, activity therapy and trauma therapy to adults, children / adolescents and young adults.
-More services at Family Conservancy include family psychoeducation, legal advocacy and case management.
+Family Conservancy offers trauma therapy, activity therapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
+More services at Family Conservancy include suicide prevention services, legal advocacy and court-ordered outpatient treatment.

 High Plains Mental Health Center Goodland Branch Center - Goodland, KS

-High Plains Mental Health Center Goodland Branch Center is one of mental health facilities in Goodland, Kansas, located at 723 Main Street, 67735 zip code.
-High Plains Mental Health Center Goodland Branch Center provides outpatient treatment and telemedicine/telehealth.
-High Plains Mental Health Center Goodland Branch Center provides trauma therapy, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to adults, seniors 65 or older and children / adolescents.
-Additional services provided at High Plains Mental Health Center Goodland Branch Center include court-ordered outpatient treatment, psychosocial rehabilitation services and suicide prevention services.
+High Plains Mental Health Center Goodland Branch Center is a mental health clinic in Goodland, KS, located at 723 Main Street, 67735 zip code area.
+High Plains Mental Health Center Goodland Branch Center provides telemedicine/telehealth and outpatient treatment.
+High Plains Mental Health Center Goodland Branch Center offers cognitive behavioral therapy, couples/family therapy and psychotropic medication to seniors 65 or older, adults and young adults.
+Additional services offered at High Plains Mental Health Center Goodland Branch Center include case management, intensive case management and court-ordered outpatient treatment.

-Comcare Of Sedgwick County Childrens Services - Wichita, KS
+Kansas Childrens Service League - Wichita, KS

 Call (855) 802-1592 for 24/7 help with dual diagnosis treatment.